jeffpar/pcjs.v1/blog/2015/06/05/README.md

     0CE0:0106
     -g

-the following "text" appeared at the top of the screen, in 640x200 16-color graphics mode 0x0E:
+the following "text" correctly appeared at the top of the screen, in 640x200 16-color graphics mode 0x0E:

     AX=0B01  BX=0000  CX=0000  DX=0000  SP=FFEE  BP=0000  SI=0000  DI=0000
     DS=0CE0  ES=0CE0  SS=0CE0  CS=0CE0  IP=0105   NV UP EI PL NZ NA PO NC
     0CE0:0105 CC            INT     3
     -

-When I typed "q", then "cls" and finally "dir", the screen filled with DOS directory contents.
+And when I typed "q", then "cls" and finally "dir", the screen filled with DOS directory contents.

 But as soon as the screen started to scroll, the screen contents became garbled.
 Other EGA graphics modes, like 640x350 16-color mode 0x10, didn't have this problem.

 To investigate, I set a breakpoint in the IBM EGA ROM where the scrolling starts, at 0xC000:12EA (see p.130 of the